saharafathelbab/portfolio/documentation/Instagram_Feature_Documentation/README.md

 so the user is reminded they are in essence on an extension from their main feed viewing a profile.
 To ensure the user doesn't forget they are scrolling on a profile they came to from the main feed, the small profile circle provides the reminder.

-When users click on the home button, the return back to the spot they were on the main feed before selecting to view a profile in depth.
+When users click on the home button, they return back to the spot they were on the main feed before selecting to view a profile in depth.